Distributionally robust monopoly pricing: Switching from low to high prices in volatile markets: Introduction

-The partially-informed seller needs to decide on the price in the face of uncertain market demand, much in the same way as an investor who only knows the risk and return of assets.
+The partially informed seller needs to decide on the price in the face of uncertain market demand, much in the same way as an investor who only knows the risk and return of assets.
 To do so, the seller employs a maximin decision framework.
 The maximin price, or robust price, is determined by first establishing the worst-case valuation distribution that minimizes expected revenue for all prices and then maximizing expected revenue by setting the optimal price.
 This involves solving two optimization problems—a semi-infinite linear program and finding the global optimum of a bimodal function that depends delicately on the price and information parameters.
-The comprehensive nature of this approach reveals the intricate interplay between partial knowledge and robust pricing, surpassing earlier studies \cite{azar2012optimal,kos2015selling,suzdaltsev2018distributionally,chen2022distribution,chen2021screening} and highlighting a novel robust pricing principle emerging only when knowledge includes both the upper bound and variance.
+The comprehensive nature of this approach reveals the intricate interplay between partial knowledge and robust pricing, surpassing earlier studies \citep{azar2012optimal,kos2015selling,suzdaltsev2018distributionally,chen2022distribution,chen2021screening} and highlighting a novel robust pricing principle that emerges only when knowledge includes both the support upper bound and variance.

-Before we explain this general principle, we consider classical monopoly pricing with a fully informed monopolist who knows that valuations follow some given cumulative distribution function $F$ with probability density function $f$.
-For any given price $p$, the expected revenue is $p(1-F(p))$ and the monopolist thus solves the maximization problem
+{\bf Classical versus robust pricing.} Before we explain this general principle, consider classical monopoly pricing with a fully informed monopolist who knows that valuations follow some cumulative distribution function $F$ with probability density function $f$.
+For any given price $p$, expected revenue is $p(1-F(p))$ and the monopolist thus solves the maximization problem $\sup_p p\left(1-F(p)\right)$.
+First-order conditions then prescribe that the optimal price $p^*$ solves